SDP-09/cloud9-website/content/pages/system.md

 In order to disinfect a desk, ClyDe uses his arm which has a squeegee utensil with a sponge on the end.
 Disinfectant is absorbed into the sponge using a pump.

+# How does this system come into contact with users?

 ### **ClyDe Companion App**

 The main way users interact with CLYDE is through our ClyDe Companion app.